The National Lawyers Guild Foundation (NLGF) invites NLG chapters, committees, and projects to submit innovative proposals to strengthen the Guild.

 - Organizational capacity to carry out the proposed project including demonstrated record of success;

 - Ability to obtain media coverage and reach prospective NLG members;

-- Coordination with the NLG National Office to promote the work as part of the Guild’s overall work and provide examples of successful projects to other parts of the NLG; and
+- Coordination with the NLG National Office to promote the work as part of the NLG’s overall work and provide replicable examples to other parts of the NLG; and

 - Applicants must have, or be sponsored by an entity with, a bank account bearing a National Lawyers Guild-related name.